dreysanox/c2dploy/README.md

 ---

-# **c2dploy - The CTF Deployment Wizard**
+# **c2dploy - From c file to docker container**

-**c2dploy** is your go-to deployment tool for CTF challenges.
-This script takes care of all the tedious setup, allowing you to focus on creating epic challenges!
-It automates the creation of a deployable CTF environment, including a custom Docker setup, compiled binaries, and challenge configurations.
+**c2dploy** is script that allows you to go from your c programmed challenge to a docker container in 1 step.

-Whether you're creating a buffer overflow challenge or a reverse-engineering puzzle, **c2dploy** gets you up and running with minimal effort.
+Whether you're creating a pwn challenge or a reverse-engineering puzzle, **c2dploy** gets you up and running with minimal effort.
 Just provide your C file and flag, and let it do the magic.

 ---

 ## **Features**

-- **Automated Deployment Structure**: Generates a structured directory with both public and private files, ready for CTF deployment.
+- **Handles compilation with protections**: Allows you to choose what protections you want your file to be compiled with.
 - **Docker Integration**: Prepares a `Dockerfile`, `docker-compose.yml`, and necessary configurations to deploy the challenge in a containerized environment.
 - **ASLR & Security Checks**: Verifies that the system is set up correctly (ASLR disabled) and ensures the C file includes the necessary setup.
 - **Flag Handling**: Automatically inserts a flag into the binary or uses a flag file, based on user input.